smasongarrison/syllabi/MegaSyllabus.md

 ### Can't you just tell me my letter grade?
 Your curve is confusing.
 The curve can only help you.
 It means I can lower the thresholds for letter grades, but not raise them.
 Your best approach is to pretend that there is no curve.

+For perspective on how curves can sometimes be used in harmful ways (particularly in competitive academic environments), see this video essay about how curves and scholarships work at a particular law school: https://www.youtube.com/watch?v=4jYrRhtH2eI.
+While my curve policy is designed to help students (not hurt them), it's worth understanding different approaches to grading curves in higher education.

 ### Does it hurt to ask...